Shirleyxxy/amnesia-webapp/README.md

 #### Project Milestones

 1. Illustrate the changes of the matrices given input JSON files.
-2. Connects Differential Dataflow with the web app via Apache Kafka to display the real-time changes.
+2. Connect Differential Dataflow with the web app via Apache Kafka to display the real-time changes.
 3. Create a user interface so that users can interact with the web app.